Platelet Function Tests

 Closure time assays

 This test measures the time required for the platelets in a sample of blood to plug a small hole in a tiny tube after being exposed to various activating substances.
 This is called the closure time.
 Prolonged closure times indicate lower platelet function but do not identify the cause.
 This test may be abnormal if the platelet count is low, if platelet function is reduced, if other proteins needed for platelet function are reduced, or if anti-platelet medications are present.
 This type of assay can be used to screen for von Willebrand disease and some platelet function disorders, but it will not detect all platelet function disorders, particularly the milder forms.
-This test is relatively simple to perform and is available in many health care facilities.
+This test is relatively simple to perform and is available in many healthcare facilities.
+Further testing would need to be performed in order to identify the exact cause of any abnormal results.

 Viscoelastometry (or Thromboelastometry)